January 25, 2023

-Review RecipeAir Fryer Baked Potato
+Review RecipeAir Fry Baked Potato

 Table of Contents

 There’s no need to preheat your oven for this easy air fryer baked potato recipe, and you’ll have perfectly cooked and delicious potatoes without all the fuss.
-Resulting in a crispy skin and fluffy interior, this is sure to become your go-to method for making this classic dish.
+Resulting in a crispy skin and fluffy interior, this is sure to become your go-to method for making this classic side dish.

-Air Fryer Baked Potato Ingredients
+Air Fryer Baked Potatoes Ingredients

 You’ll need:

-- 3 to 4 Russet potatoes (depending on how many will fit in your air fryer)
+- 3 to 4 russet potatoes (depending on how many will fit in your air fryer)

 - Sea salt, to taste